 This incredibly easy dish uses simple chicken breasts with a quick balsamic pan sauce as its anchor.
-A lightning fast goat cheese sauce coats Cicatelli pasta, then gets topped with the star ingredient – roasted grapes from California.
+A lightning fast goat cheese sauce coats Cicatelli pasta, then gets topped with the star ingredient – roasted grapes.

 Fresh grape juice is also fantastic in cocktails!

 Selection and Storage Suggestions

 - Grapes are fully ripe when they arrive at the supermarket.

 - Look for plump grapes with pliable green stems.

 - Keep grapes unwashed and refrigerated until ready to use, then rinse with cold water and serve or add to recipes.